 - Stay warm.
 In order to keep the heat where it’s supposed to be, wear a winter hat when you’re in the tub.
-May sound silly, but it’s true that much of your body heat escapes through your head.
+It may sound silly, but it’s true that much of your body heat escapes through your head.
 Keep a hat on and you’ll stay much warmer.
-In addition, enjoy a hot drink while in your hot tub, such as hot cocoa, tea or coffee.
+In addition, enjoy a hot drink while in your hot tubs, such as hot cocoa, tea, or coffee.

 - Ward off colds.
 If you feel a cold or cough coming on, have a relaxing soak in the hot tub to encourage the flushing of toxins from your body through sweat.
 Breathing in cool air helps with lung congestion as well.

 - Slather on the lotion.
 The same chemicals used in hot tubs to keep bacteria at bay can also dry out your skin.
 Apply lotion to your body after getting out of the tub.
 It’s even a good idea to apply some facial lotion before getting into the tub to prevent your face from getting too dry and flaky from the airborne spa chemicals.

 - Don’t overuse your jets and blowers.
 Because these mechanisms inject cool air into the water, you’ll want to avoid using them too much because they’ll rapidly cool the water temperature down.
 Anything that injects cool air into the water will lower the water’s temperature – fast.
 Preserve the hot water as long as you can by using the jets and blowers sparingly.

 - Be safe.
 Whether you’re enjoying a night of entertainment with your guests or it’s just you taking a rejuvenating soak, be careful about temperatures and the amount of time you spend in there.
 Limit your hot tub immersion to no more than 20 minutes, but you can go longer if you reduce the water temperature to 100° or less.
 Avoiding drinking alcohol because it causes dehydration.